UniDU: Towards A Unified Generative Dialogue Understanding Framework: Experiments

 \textbf{Intent Detection}: We conduct the experiments on B{ ANKING77}~\cite{casanueva2020efficient} and H{ WU64}~\cite{liu2019benchmarking}, where 77 and 64 means the number of predefined intents.
 The evaluation metric is detection accuracy (ACC.).

 \textbf{Slot Filling}: We choose to conduct the experiments on R{ ESTAURANTS8K}~\cite{coope2020span} and S{ NIPS}~\cite{coucke2018snips}.
 We report $F_1$ scores for extracting the correct span per user utterance.
-Note that the correct prediction on negative samples are not calculated in $F_1$ score, which is comparable with traditional methods.
+Note that the correct predictions on negative samples are not calculated in the $F_1$ score, which is comparable with traditional methods.

 \textbf{Dialogue State Tracking}: W{ OZ2.0}~\cite{wen2017network} and M{ ULTI}W{ OZ2.2}~\cite{zang2020multiwoz} are used.
-The metric is joint goal accuracy (JGA), which measures the percentage of success in all dialogue turns, where a turn is considered as success if and only if all the slot values are correctly predicted.
+The metric is joint goal accuracy (JGA), which measures the percentage of success in all dialogue turns, where a turn is considered a success if and only if all the slot values are correctly predicted.
 Note that we only use ``hotel'' domain data of M{ ULTI}W{ OZ2.2} in the training phase.